Childhood and Education Journey of Candace Parker in Timeline

 April 19, 1986: Candace Parker's Birth

 On April 19, 1986, Candace Nicole Parker, nicknamed "Ace", was born.
-She would later become an American professional basketball player.
+She is an American former professional basketball player and is widely regarded as one of the greatest WNBA players of all time.

 Others born on this day/year